Academic literature on the topic 'Special children institution'

 Abstract:

 The author of the article pays attention to the provision of early comprehensive care, focused on the family.
-This is a system of specially organized activities of health, education and social protection agencies: early screening, determining the level of child development and designing individual early education programs, providing primary assistance in implementing developmental programs in a specially organized pedagogical environment, training and counseling families, psychological and legal support for families, early planned and emergency medical correction; coordination of all social institutions and services.
+This is a system of specially organized activities of health, education and social protection agencies: early screening, determining the level of child development and designing individual early education programs, providing primary assistance in implementing developmental programs in a specially organized pedagogical environment, training and counseling families, psychological and legal support for families, early planned and emergency medical correction; coordination of all social in

 APA, Harvard, Vancouver, ISO, and other styles